-As of March 31, 2022, the Scotiabank Group did not recognize impairment losses on available-for-sale investment.
-As of December 31, 2021, CrediScotia recorded impairment losses on an available-for-sale investment (note 7).
+As of September 30, 2022, the Scotiabank Group did not recognize impairment losses on available-for-sale investment.
+As of December 31, 2021, CrediScotia recorded impairment losses on an available-for-sale investment.

 Exchange gains or losses related to equity instruments are recognized in equity in 'unrealized gains and losses,' and those related to debt instruments are recognized in profit or loss for the year.